The Importance of Safety Striping

 Preparing Your Surface

 Your coating is only as successful as its preparation method, and the latest equipment achieves a clean surface better than ever.
 Using a self-propelled shot blaster, Fresh Paint Inc, can clear surfaces for line-stripe application so that you receive the lasting finish you rely on to churn profits.
 This state of the art equipment separates dust from abrasives so that your facility can get back to work faster.
 We also prepare cracks and joints that can make your coating wear away.
-We’ll use floor grinding and patching to make your paint last, using epoxy as a hygienic and self-levelling layer.
+We’ll use floor grinding and patching to make your paint last, using epoxy as a hygienic and self-leveling layer.

 Your facility’s safety and manufacturing speed rely on clear and comprehensive striping, so you shouldn’t have to tolerate a shoddy coating.
 Fresh Paint Inc. will help you to develop a strategy that supports your unique manufacturing environment and carry it out in a durable, pocket-friendly way.